0rp3u/ReadyService/README.md

 * Pay for all item ordered;

 ### Source of data
-The source of data is provided from a mock API using the [Mock.io] services.
+The source of data is provided from a mock API that I developed in [Node.js] and hosted on [Heroku].

 ### Technologies
 Principal technologies used for the development of this project.